-Protocol Requirement Usage АН authenticated but remain readable Use for data integrity in situations where data is not secret but must be authenticated - for example, where access is enforced by IPSec to trusted computers only, or where network intrusion detection, QoS, or firewall filtering requires traffic inspection.
+The data and the header need to be protected from modification and authenticated, but remain readable.
+Use for data integrity in situations where data is not see must be authenticated - for example, where access is to by IPSec to trusted computers only, or where network is detection, QoS, or firewall filtering requires traffic inspection. enforced ntrusion